cxndao/constellation/CIPs/cip-5.md

 - 5,000 total opportunities screened and tallied

 *Due Diligence - Token Request - 286,000 $CXN tokens*
-(Note, the assumptions around $CXN token calculation provided to help formulate and justify the total pool of tokens available per #1, #2 (if applicable), and #3.
+<br>The assumptions around $CXN token calculation provided to help formulate and justify the total pool of tokens available per #1, #2 (if applicable), and #3.
 Note that ultimate distribution of $CXN tokens to CXND contributors will be dependent upon an assessment of contribution per task.
-However, to be clear, the pool of $CXN tokens is fixed per #1, #2, and #3 tasks.)
+However, to be clear, the pool of $CXN tokens is fixed per #1, #2, and #3 tasks.

 - Initial Screening Memo (#1): 250,000 $CXN tokens (500 $CXN tokens / Deal)
   - [100] $CXN tokens per hour rate